cemreefe/MarkdownBlogger-Test/source/blog/testable-links.md

 }
 ```

+P.S.: This is a very simple implementation of a seal-key pair and a verifier function and it is for illustrative purposes.
+Don't come into my inbox saying muh security.
+I'm talking about you, @infosec.exchange.

 ### Public or Private Seal Check Functions

-One important consideration is whether your **link seal** check function should be public or private.
+One (semi) important consideration is whether your **link seal** check function should be public or private.

 #### Public
 A public **link seal** function allows anyone to verify the content of your links.
 This improves transparency and helps others keep integrity checks